Header Banner

-How To: Safely lockout electrical disconnects during repairs
+How to Safely lockout electrical disconnects during repairs

 This video aimed at electricians, is designed to help employers and employees what is required in the standard that is applied for the control of energy during maintenance and servicing of equipment and machinery.
 Employers are required by law to develop proper lockout safety procedures and provide proper protection materials and safety training.
 This video is highly important for any electrician, apprentice or journeyman, because it will help prevent injury… or even death.